 Mathematics in DoDEA high schools is designed to extend the learning of students in K-8, with greater emphasis on mathematical modeling that replicates the workplace and everyday life.
 The DoDEA CCRSM are organized by Conceptual Categories that are mixed throughout our high school course offerings.
 The conceptual category of Modeling is of greatest importance, and is placed into every course offered.

-For 2018, DoDEA graduates must have 4.0 credits in mathematics, three which must be earned in grades 9 - 12.
-Beginning with the Class of 2019, all DoDEA students must complete 4.0 mathematics credits, including Algebra I, Geometry, Algebra II, and an additional 400 level course to earn a DoDEA diploma.
+All DoDEA students must complete 4.0 mathematics credits, including Algebra I, Geometry, Algebra II, and an additional 400 level course to earn a DoDEA diploma.
 While students may start earning some of these credits in middle school, at least three of these four credits must be earned in high school.
-In addition to the three core mathematics courses, DoDEA offers Financial Literacy, Algebraic Modeling, Advanced Functions, Discrete Mathematics, Pre-calculus, AP Calculus AB and BC, and AP Statistics.
-For DoDEA mathematics graduation requirements for the class of 2018, please visit the graduation requirements tab or consult your guidance counselor.
+In addition to the three core mathematics courses, DoDEA offers Advanced Quantitative Reasoning, Discrete Mathematics A and B, Financial Algebra A and B, Pre-calculus, AP Calculus AB and BC, and AP Statistics.
+For DoDEA mathematics graduation requirements for the class of 2019 and beyond, please visit the graduation requirements tab or consult your guidance counselor.

 DoDEA Mathematics Instructional Systems Specialists